equalitie/Caislean/doc/role-doc/letsencrypt.md

 Domains listed under this parameter will be excluded from Let's Encrypt certificate requests.
 This is because we consider that their TLS is already handled by the `tls` role.
 See documentation of that role.
-`tls`.
-See that role's documentation for more details.